ruby-processing/PiCrate/docs/_posts/2020-05-11-getting_started_manjaro.md

 categories: PiCrate update
 permalink: /getting_manjaro/
 ---
-Currently Manjaro does not come with a pre-installed java.
-So the first step is to install a `jdk` the distro version (jdk14) should work.
-Setting the JDK_HOME environment (easiest done `/etc/profile.d`) and then manually install the latest JRuby.
-It is probably worth creating a symbolic links to `/usr/bin/jruby` and `/usr/bin/jgem` from wherever you installed jruby eg /opt folder.
+If Manjaro does not come with a pre-installed java, then the first step is to install a `jdk` the distro version (jdk14) should work.
+Setting the JDK_HOME environment (easiest done `/etc/profile.d`).
+You can use pacman to install the latest jruby.

 ```bash
 mkdir -p ~/.gem/ruby/2.5.0